openeuler-mirror/website-v2/web-ui/docs/en/blog/georgecao/openEuler_SIG_Member_Management.md

 ---
-Title: SIG Member Management Solution for the OpenEuler Community
+title: SIG Member Management Solution for the openEuler Community
 date: 2022-04-26
 tags:
     - openEuler
     - SIG Member Management
 archives: 2022-04
 author: georgecao
-Summary: Details about the SIG member management solution for the openEuler community.
+summary: Details about the SIG member management solution for the openEuler community.
 ---

 # SIG Member Management Solution for the openEuler Community